NCAA Regionals - Raleigh NC

-Butch Thompson was named Auburn's head baseball coach by Auburn Director of Athletics Jay Jacobs on October 22, 2015.
+Butch Thompson was named Auburn's head baseball coach by Auburn Director of Athletics Jay Jacobs on October 22, 2015, and enters his third season with the Tigers in 2017-18.
 Thompson, who spent three seasons as an assistant coach and recruiting coordinator at Auburn from 2006-08, returned to the Plains after seven seasons at Mississippi State as both associate head coach and pitching coach.

-Widely regarded as one of the premier pitching coaches in the country, he has had six of his former pitchers make Major League debuts since 2014 including Grant Dayton, Kendall Graveman, Jacob Lindgren, Chris Stratton, Jonathan Holder and Chad Girodo.
+Widely regarded as one of the premier pitching coaches in the country, he has had seven of his former pitchers make Major League debuts since 2014 including Grant Dayton, Kendall Graveman, Jacob Lindgren, Chris Stratton, Jonathan Holder, Chad Girodo and Brandon Woodruff.

 daughters, Anna, Olivia and Madelyn Gail